Panasonic G10 vs L10

-The Panasonic Lumix DMC-G10 and the Panasonic Lumix DMC- L10 are two digital cameras that were revealed to the public, respectively, in March 2010 and August 2007.
+The Panasonic Lumix DMC-G10 and the Panasonic Lumix DMC- L10 are two digital cameras that were announced, respectively, in March 2010 and August 2007.
 The G10 is a mirrorless interchangeable lens camera, while the L10 is a DSLR.
 Both cameras are equipped with a Four Thirds sensor.
-The G10 has a resolution of 12 megapixel, whereas the L10 provides 10 MP.
+The G10 has a resolution of 12 megapixels, whereas the L10 provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic L10 is notably larger (24 percent) than the Panasonic G10.
 Moreover, the L10 is substantially heavier (43 percent) than the G10.
 In this context, it is worth noting that neither the G10 nor the L10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (G10) and the Four Thirds Lens Catalog (L10).
 Mirrorless cameras, such as the Panasonic G10, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.